MicrosoftDocs/entra-docs/docs/identity/devices/device-registration-macos-pssoe.md

 ## Enabling PSSO from an existing Microsoft Enterprise SSO plug-in

-If your company has the Microsoft Enterprise SSO plugin already installed, there are a few ways that you can successfully migrate to the new feature.
+If your company has the Microsoft Enterprise SSO plugin already installed, you can successfully migrate to the new feature.
 You can initiate the registration yourself, or your administrator can start the process.

 ### Initiate PSSO registration